-The Foundation courses include six prerequisites that provide the incoming M.B.A. students with the foundation knowledge necessary for graduate-level course work in the various business disciplines.
+The foundation courses include prerequisites that provide incoming M.B.A. students with the basic knowledge necessary for graduate-level course work in the Pamplin School of Business.
 Students without the necessary background may be required to take up to 18 additional hours of Foundation courses.
+The number of foundation courses required will be determined by the M.B.A. coordinator after review of the student's previous academic record.
+However, all students must take the foundation course BUS 500 (Statistics) or pass a statistics competency exam in their first two semesters in the program.
+A student passing this exam will have the BUS 500 class waived from their course requirements.
+Please note: students are expected to have some familiarity with statistics and a basic proficiency with Excel applications before entering the BUS 500 class.

-Students are expected to be proficient in both statistics and Excel applications.
-Waiver Policy: All students must take BUS 500 (Statistics) or pass a qualifying statistics test in their first two semesters in the program.
-Students may waive the other five foundation courses if they have completed comparable courses with a grade of B or better within eight years of acceptance to the M.B.A. program or pass a qualifving exam for the course.
+Students may be waived from one or more of the foundation courses if: (a) they have completed comparable courses from an AACSB-accredited school with a grade of B or better within eight years of acceptance to the M.B.A. program, or (b) pass a competency exam.
+Such exams are available for all other foundation courses and are administered at various times during the academic year.
+Please check with the M.B.A. coordinator for the cost of taking competency exams.

-The Integrative courses are designed to provide a common set of experiences that foster thinking across functional disciplines.
+If a student has coursework from a non-AACSB accredited school, it will be reviewed for acceptability by the M.B.A. coordinator and program director.
+The number of foundation courses required will be determined by the program director; however, the student does have the option to take one or more competency exams and passing scores will result in the student being waived from the appropriate classes.
+Integrative and Advanced Core Classes The integrative courses are designed to provide a common set of experiences that foster thinking across functional disciplines.
 BUS 510 (Competing in the Global Economy) includes a marketplace simulation that incorporates all the key elements of global business operations.
-The other two courses on leadership and social responsibility provide a framework for considering ethics, social responsibility, and the changing role of managers.
+The other courses provide a framework for considering ethics, social responsibility, and the changing role of managers.

-The Advanced core includes five courses designed to provide students with the quantitative and qualitative tools used in business problem solving.
-Students begin with management information systems and accounting courses linking business operations.
-Students then move to other advanced topics in marketing, finance, and cross cultural management where the emphasis is given to applying analytic tools and concepts to emerging issues in business practices.
+The advanced core includes courses designed to provide students with the quantitative and qualitative tools used in business problem solving.
+Students begin with management information systems and accounting courses and then move to other advanced topics in marketing and finance.
+The emphasis shifts to applying analytic tools and concepts to emerging issues in business practices.